allinbits/cosmos-cash/docs/How-To/general_001_swagger.md

 # Swagger

-This how-tos are dedicated to the swagger documentation bundled with the project.
+This how-to section is dedicated to the Swagger documentation that is bundled with the project.

-:warning: the Swagger API are provided as an handy method to query the note data but they cannot be used to submit transactions to the node.
+**Note:** The Swagger API is supported only as a useful method to query the node data.
+The Swagger API cannot be used to submit transactions to the node.

 ## Generate the Swagger UI

 The Swagger UI is generated from the `protobuf` files in the `proto` folder in the root of the project

-To generate or refresh the swagger UI run the following command from the project's root:
+To generate or refresh the swagger UI, run the following command from the project's root folder:

 ```
 ./scripts/protoc-swagger-gen.sh
 ```

-Bundle the generate swagger UI as go package
+Bundle the generate swagger UI as go package:

 ```
 cd ./docs/Reference/swagger